esvazas/cv_bachelor/README.md

 Bachelor thesis project "AUTOMATED MORPHOLOGICAL ANALYSIS OF LASER-INDUCED DAMAGE:
 INVESTIGATION OF FATIGUE EFFECT IN ZRO2 OPTICAL COATING" at Vilnius University, 2018.

-Details regarding the implementation, usage and capabilities of applications in this directory can be accessed [here](https://docs.google.com/presentation/d/1SBlaLdjNwfMvd1MDDXGLrlrlZgE0Cdfuq1SQTEXR7vo/edit?usp=sharing) (in Lithuanian).
+Details regarding the implementation of the graphical user interface (PyQt5), usage and capabilities of the applications in this directory can be accessed [here](https://docs.google.com/presentation/d/1SBlaLdjNwfMvd1MDDXGLrlrlZgE0Cdfuq1SQTEXR7vo/edit?usp=sharing) (in Lithuanian).

 ** Note: Applications require examples that are not provided. **